 During this cold period of the year, fire starters for your fireplace can be made by taking a paper egg carton (not the Styrofoam kind), your dryer lint and some paraffin wax.
 Put lint balls in the egg carton cup, pour melted paraffin wax over them.
 When wax has hardened, you can then cut each cup apart and use to start your fires.
 Works great for campfires also.
 This is a trick we learned from the Boy Scouts.

 Parafin wax can be melted and poured on top of jams to prevent mould from growing.
-Also add small amounts of parafin to melted chocolate to make it smooth and shiny for coating, dipping strawberries etc.
+Also add small amounts of parafin to melted chocolate to make it smooth and shiny for coating, dipping strawberries etc. But my best advice Jake, don't buy stuff at garage sales you have no use for!

 I have used parafin wax for firestarters too.
 But my FAVORITE use is making "Buckeyes".
 They are a chocolate covered peanut butter candy that looks like a buckeye (from the tree).
 These are always a favorite with family and friends.